Wasserwecken/bachelorthesis/readme.md

 ```
 > Code for the complex noise shown in figure

-[Figure10] shows a complex noise which was generated combining the results of base noise functions.
+[FigureXY] shows a complex noise which was generated combining the results of base noise functions.
 This noise also used a single algorithm as base, however there are no restrictions in any way for creating complex noise.
 Many render applications make use of this technique to provide their users a great selection of patterns.
 These complex noises can amongst other things mimic surface features like scratches, cracks and grunge.

 ## Imperfections